When you see a building — whether residential, commercial, or industrial — wood frame construction is likely the method that was used to build it.

 Wood is by far the most ecological framing material.

-It’s a renewable resource that helps to reduce greenhouse gas emissions when it’s used in the place of other materials.
+It’s a renewable resource that helps to reduce greenhouse gas emissions when used in the place of other materials.

 Why is this?